Trunks (Dragon Ball): Present Trunks

 Trunks' second incarnation first appears as an infant in chapter #337 Super Warriors Assemble (集う超戦士たち, Tsudō Super Senshi-tachi), published on August 26, 1991.
 He is only featured as a background character.
 When he is eight, Trunks participates in the 25th Tenkaichi Budokai (天下一武道会) and defeats Son Goten in the junior division, although the two of them cheated equally.
 Goten is his best friend and childhood rival, though Trunks is stronger and older than Goten as it is later pointed out by Goku.
 Eager to compete in the adult division, Trunks and Goten together impersonate another competitor, Mighty Mask (マイティマスク, Maiti Masuku) and are pitted against Android #18 and others in the Tenkaichi Budokai.
-But they are disqualified when #18 figured out who they are and blows their cover, revealing that they are really two people.
+But they are disqualified when #18 figures out the ruse and blows their cover, revealing that they are really two people.

 Upon the arrival of Majin Buu, Trunks is forced to train with Goten in the Room of Spirit and Time to become the fused warrior Gotenks.
 Gotenks fights Buu, first in the time dimension, then in the real world until the thirty-minute fusion time limit expires.
-Through Buu's treachery they, along with Piccolo, are absorbed by Buu, thus increasing his power.
-Once freed, Trunks, along with Goten, Gohan, and Piccolo are killed when Buu blows up the Earth.
+Through Buu's treachery, they, along with Piccolo, are absorbed by Buu, thus increasing his power.
+Once freed, Trunks, along with Goten, Gohan, and Piccolo, are killed when Buu blows up the Earth.
 After being resurrected, Trunks helped to rally the people on Earth to support Goku's Genki-Dama in his defeat of Majin Buu.
 At the end of the series, Trunks, now grown up, participates in the 28th Tenkaichi Budokai against the fighter Otokosuki.

 Trunks appears in Dragon Ball Super, which chronologically takes place before the ending of Dragon Ball Z, as a recurring support character.
-He is usually paired with Goten and often used as comic relief.
-He then meets his future counterpart in person for the first time during the Goku Black arc, having beforehand interacted with him as an infant.
+He is usually paired with Goten and is often used as comic relief.
+He then meets his future counterpart in person for the first time during the Goku Black arc, having interacted with him beforehand as an infant.
 In the Universe Survival arc, Trunks and Goten are stopped from taking part in the Tournament of Power, and instead instructed to look after Android 17's haven for animals so that he can aid Goku in the tournament.

 He, alongside Goten, both grown up, appear in Dragon Ball Super: Super Hero, assisting Gohan, Piccolo, and their friends in combating the revived Red Ribbon Army.
-Gotenks also appears, albeit is in the obese state due to the duo doing the fusion technique wrong.
+Gotenks also appears, albeit in the obese state, due to the duo doing the fusion technique wrong.